manuelgug/allele_data_filtering.R/README.md

   *q95*: single threshold derived from the 95th percentile of read counts from all amplicons across negative controls

-  *amp_max*: maximum read count for each amplicon across negative controls
+  *amp_max*: amplicon-specific thresholds derived from maximum read count for each amplicon across negative controls

-  *amp_q95*:  95th percentile of read counts for each amplicon across negative controls
+  *amp_q95*:  amplicon-specific thresholds derived from 95th percentile of read counts for each amplicon across negative controls

 - `MAF`: Minimum allele frequency.
 Default: 0.02.

 ## Example